ahuigo/ahuigo.github.io/post/go/go-var-format.md

     fmt.Printf("%p", slice)

 # fmt print
+## fomat

+    space    prefix non-negative number with a space
+    +    prefix non-negative number with a plus sign
+    -    left-justify within the field
+    0    use zeros, not spaces, to right-justify
+    #    puts the leading 0 for any octal, prefix non-zero hexadecimal with 0x or 0X, prefix non-zero binary with 0b
 ## Print string
 > see go-fmt
 1. `printf` is equivalent to writing `fprintf(stdout, ...)` and writes formatted text to `standard output stream`